• Privacy

 • New submersible pump defective – draining the cellar

-A red pump, an orange bucket, two white plastic bottles, and a blue hose rest on the ground against a rough, stained concrete wall with some water dripping from above.
-The scene highlights the essential role of the pump in this setup. www.commaik.de
+A red pump, an orange bucket, two plastic bottles and a hose stand in front of a rough, stained concrete wall with visible drops of water and pipes. www.commaik.de

 Two months ago I built a sump pit with a sump pump in my cellar to collect the water seeping into it and further dry out my cellar.
 A submersible pump with an integrated float switch should then pump the water out via a hose.
 Unfortunately, things turned out quite differently.
 The new submersible pump in the pump sump was defective after just a few weeks.
 Read this article to find out why the pump was destroyed and how the draining process continued.